 Postdoctoral research associates may be eligible for deferment of Stafford, Perkins, and similar student loans because they are engaged in a full-time fellowship program at an institution of higher learning.
 As a postdoc, you may qualify under the condition of continuing your professional training at this institution.
 Education-related deferment forms may be obtained at the National Student Loan Program (NSLP) site, above.

 Lending agencies may differ in their deferral requirements, and therefore will make the final determination of eligibility.
 You are, however, responsible for timely payment of any unsubsidized loans.
 Follow the guidelines on the website and refer to the Deferment Form Guide on the NSLP webpage (link above) to view a list of available deferments and links to other forms.

 Who signs the document: Trainee-Director of Training Grant/Department Chair/Respective Dean

-You will find a multitude of varsity and junior varsity competitions to enjoy on campus.
+At Carolina, we educate and inspire through athletics.
+Follow our 28 varsity teams, the talented athletes who compete and the inspirational coaches who guide them.
 Whether it’s wrestling in Carmichael Auditorium or a track meet on the new Irwin Belk track at Fetzer Field, UNC has excellent facilities to partake in your favorite sporting events.
 Major basketball universities (N.C.
 State, Wake Forest, and Duke) are just down the road, so things heat up quite a bit during the regular basketball season when the Tar Heels play their local rivals, and sizzle even more during March Madness!

 FACULTY & STAFF ATHLETICS PROGRAM